From our Family Shareholders

-Denis Group gets its strength and stability from three different sectors, in which the group is able to achieve and maintain a high level of professionalism, paired with a historically innovative spirit: food & beverages, health sciences, and consumer goods distribution.
+Denis Group gets its strength and stability from three different sectors, in which the Group is able to achieve and maintain a high level of professionalism, paired with a historically innovative spirit: food & beverages, health sciences, and consumer goods distribution.

-Ayam Brand, founded in 1892 in Singapore by Mr. Alfred Clouet, became an international brand distributed in more than 30 markets on three continents and is ranked today 320th consumer brand in Asia.
-(Asia's Top 1000 Brands 2019, Nielsen).
-In the food trademarks category, the survey ranked us 65th, with a noticeable predominance in Malaysia (3rd food brand) and Singapore (4th top food brand).
+Ayam Brand, founded in 1892 in Singapore by Mr Alfred Clouet, became an international brand distributed in more than 30 markets on three continents and is ranked today 520th consumer brand in Asia (Asia's Top 1000 Brands 2021 , Nielsen).

-In 2016, Denis Group opened a new manufacturing site near to Ho Chi Minh in Vietnam, with the aim of distributing its food brands in the Greater Mekong region.
+In 2017 , Denis Group opened a new manufacturing site near to Ho Chi Minh in Vietnam, with the aim of distributing its food brands in the Greater Mekong region.